coderanger/coderanger.net/content/posts/how-i-write-cookbooks.md

 Then I have my `.kitchen.yml` config.
 Like with the spec helper, it mostly lives in `poise-boiler`.
 The only data still managed directly in the file is the suite configuration and even that is probably not long for this world.
-The driver, provisioner, transport, and platform configuration is all handled automatically by the helper.
+The driver, provisioner, transport, and platform configurations are all handled automatically by the helper.

 ```yaml